Made a Shopify account, and Shopify SEO techniques left you scratching your head? If yes, we feel you.

 If not, then let us tell you the reason behind it.
 When images are too large, they affect the page load speed, affecting the search engine rankings.
 And we are sure you wouldn’t want that to happen.
 Hence, double-check the size of the images.

 Secondly, you can include lazy loading to your Shopify theme.
 Even though we live in a digital age, many people are still victims of slow internet connections.
-And no eCommerce owners would want customers to leave their online site because it loads slower than other sites.
+And no eCommerce site owners would want customers to leave their online site because it loads slower than other sites.

 Thanks to lazy loading, the page loads faster, and every image on the page is loaded but with a twist.
 Initially, the images appear to be blurry.
 But, as the user scrolls down, the images change from low to high quality.